open-xml-templating/docxtemplater/docs/source/configuration.rst

 Configuration
 =============

-The options that you can set when creating a new DocxGen
+The options that you can set when creating a new Docxtemplater

 It documents the options parameter when you do:

 .. code-block:: javascript

-    var doc=new DocxGen(content);
+    var doc=new Docxtemplater(content);
     doc.setOptions(options)

 Custom Parser